What to expect from our article

 With all the exploring that you’ll be doing in Portsmouth, you’re bound to work up an appetite, so it’s a good thing there are plenty of places for you to stop for food throughout your travels.
 As a waterfront city, you’ll be sure to find lots of seafood, but there are plenty of other options available too.

 The Spinnaker Café is a great place to stop for a quick bite to eat on a busy day.
-They have an extensive breakfast menu that caters for vegans and vegetarians, and a great selection of light bites like sandwiches, paninis, and jacket potatoes.
+They have an extensive breakfast menu that caters to vegans and vegetarians, and a great selection of light bites like sandwiches, paninis, and jacket potatoes.
 If you’re stopping by for lunch, you can choose from dishes like burgers and fish and chips from the main menu.
 The Spinnaker Cafe also has a gluten-free menu available.

 If burgers, pasta, seafood, or meat are your thing, then The Rocka Restaurant is the place to be.
 Here, they offer a wide selection of foods, but they are primarily based around meat and seafood dishes.